alokCloudAI/EmpHRAttrition/README.md

 about the important factors associated with the attrition so that HR can take the corrective or previntive measures to stop or control the attrition.

-Data Expolaration
+0.Data Expolaration

   0.1 Overall Data Expolaration
   0.2 Data Seperation Based on Types

 1. Data Cleaning
   1.1 Outlier Detection and Capping